The Latin phrase Memento Mori, meaning “remember you will die”, denotes objects which remind us of our mortality.

 The Weeping Farm

-What if i could profit from my grief?
+What if I could profit from my grief?

 Antibacterial enzyme found in tears eradicates anthrax